mwilliamson/nope/README.rst

 At the moment, Python, node.js and C# are supported with varying degrees of feature-completeness.
 Any valid Nope program can be run directly as a Python 3 program.

-Static typing is supported for two main reasons:

-* Static typing can detect some programming errors more quickly

-* Static typing allows optimisations to be applied to the generated code

 The static types are expressed using comments, rather than annotations, for several reasons: